 Duration: 12 months (full-time); 27 months (part-time)|Hope Park|Start month: October & January International students can apply

 The MA International Education block is designed for practising teachers, educators and others with a personal or professional interest in the field of education.
 The block aims to provide opportunities for engagement with the key theories, concepts and ideas in education.
 This block is part of the ‘Interdisciplinary Studies in Education’ suite of research-informed Masters provision.
 It offers each student a choice of awards that means they can tailor the available provision to their own research interests.

 By studying at Liverpool Hope University, you will be joining an academic community with a strong record in educational research.
 You will study in a supportive learning environment and be encouraged to develop your own research profile.

-Our Interdisciplinary Studies of International Education block must be combined with one of the following blocks and indicated on your application form.
+Our International Education block must be combined with one of the following blocks and indicated on your application form.